There are several common beginner mistakes in crochet that beginners often make, especially when they are just starting out learning how to crochet.

 It’s critical to keep a consistent tension while crocheting, but if the tension is too tight, it can make the work look stiff and can be difficult to work with.

 On the other hand, if you crochet too loosely, the crochet will turn out bigger than expected.
+If you have ever asked yourself why does my crochet look messy, then tension may be the reason.

 #3.
 Not Counting Stitches